-- a. the Company's investments; - b. the Company's financial, strategic, operational and risk management position and charitable purpose; - c. their rights, duties and responsibilities; and - d. any other relevant information.
+- a. the Company's investments; - b. the Company's financial, strategic, operational and risk management position; - c. their rights, duties and responsibilities; and - d. any other relevant information.

 As part of this induction program, a new Director will meet with all incumbent Directors (if this has not already taken place).